jose-jaen/Airbnb/README.md

 # General Code

-Since Python code has been divided into multiples files, the one below was used by joining all programmed functions into a single file.
+Since Python code has been divided into multiples files, the one below combined all the programmed functions for retrieving relevant results.

 - [Project Code](https://github.com/jose-jaen/Airbnb/blob/main/Project/airbnb_project.py)